 And sure, these people do exist.
 I don’t enjoy reading ongoing emails on a Friday afternoon, and wish some people understood repeat lateness isn’t okay.
 Yet I keep telling myself: only I can control my emotions.
 A recent example: Sitting on a cold bench in a station, mindlessly checking my phone while waiting for a friend.
 They showed up 45 minutes late, casually, as though it wasn’t a problem.
 I couldn’t help feeling annoyed – I had to wait and sit bored for no reason.
 My friend said I could have grabbed a coffee, done shopping or run an errand.
 And they did have a point.

 Regardless of circumstances, you’re always in a position to choose the bright side or swallow upset.
 Holding myself accountable does help in feeling better.
 Now when I realise, I’m playing the ‘poor me card’, I snap out of it and do something to improve the situation.

 Feeling better may mean professional help

 You can read inspiring quotes, change your hair, speak positive mantras to yourself.
 I could type 500 ideas on boosting self-esteem, with none offering real affect.
 If you’re able, seeking professional help could be the sole solution.
-I believe there is a therapy stigma: some attribute the practice only to sex addiction counselling, alcohol rehab, severe trauma etc. Therapy supports anyone who has an issue that impacts their life.
-When therapy isn’t an option, you can contemplate online classes and one-day events.
-When the lockdown is over, that’s probably next on my bucket list.
+I believe there is a therapy stigma: some attribute the practice only to alcohol rehab, severe trauma etc. Therapy supports anyone who has an issue that impacts their life.
+When therapy isn’t an option, you can consider online classes or one-day events.

 What tips have you learnt for feeling better about yourself?
 Recommended next read: How To Accept Your Physical Flaws